Stillat/antlers-components/readme.md

 ![Antlers Components](.art/banner.png)

-Antlers Components is a Statamic addon that makes creating isolated, reusable Antlers partials easy and integrating existing Blade and Livewire components using a familiar syntax.
+Antlers Components is a Statamic addon that makes creating isolated, reusable Antlers partials easy and integrating existing Blade and Livewire components a breeze using a familiar syntax.

 ## Installation